 Julian advises employers on their obligations and engagement with third parties such as the ombudsman, unions, wage inspectorate and the media.

 Alongside his colleagues at ABLA, he has uniquely deep experience acting for peak employer associations in large scale industrial test cases.

-During 2020 he appeared as the lead employer advocate for all employers in the ‘Paid Pandemic Leave’ Test case.
+During 2020 Julian appeared as the lead employer advocate for all employers in the ‘Paid Pandemic Leave’ Test case.

-Over the past seven years, Julian acted as lead employer advocate, secondary advocate or as ‘point person’ in a range of prominent test case proceedings including the childcare industry case, the retail industry junior rates case, the public holidays test case, the family friendly working arrangements test case, the domestic violence leave test case, the casual and part-time test case, the district allowances case and the Casual Terms Review 2021.
-Julian was in the team involved in the well-known ‘penalty rates case’.
+Over the past seven years, he has acted as lead employer advocate, secondary advocate or as ‘point person’ in a range of prominent test case proceedings including the childcare industry case, the retail industry junior rates case, the public holidays test case, the family friendly working arrangements test case, the domestic violence leave test case, the casual and part-time test case, the district allowances case and the Casual Terms Review 2021.
+He was also in the team involved in the well-known ‘penalty rates case’.

-During these proceedings he has represented peak employer associations while also appearing for specific employer interests in Aged Care, Labour Hire, Horticulture, Early Childhood Education and Care, Retail, Health and Transport.
+During these proceedings Julian has represented peak employer associations while also appearing for specific employer interests in Aged Care, Labour Hire, Horticulture, Early Childhood Education and Care, Retail, Health and Transport.

 Julian has particular expertise in the regulation of owner drivers (contracts of carriage) in the NSW and Victorian system.
 He provides advice on cartage agreements, TWU and Wage Inspectorate engagement, contract determinations and agreements, goodwill claims and statutory regulation.